 If your organisation is interested in offering any of these courses then please contact Sue for more details.

-To find out more about the film courses Sue is teaching locally (King’s Lynn, Norwich, Cambridge) please go to the Current Courses page.
+To find out more about the film courses Sue is teaching locally (King’s Lynn, Norwich, Cambridge) please go to the Creative Writing Courses/ page.